venovako/libpvn/README.md

 Setting the `CR_MATH` variable in a `[g]make` invocation to the cloned `core-math` source code directory path overrides the included choice of the CORE-MATH functions.
 If the object files have not been prepared beforehand, the source files will be compiled in either case.
-The object files will be integrated into `libpvn.a` for easier re-use by other software linked with it.
+The object files will be integrated into `libpvn.so` and `libpvn.a` for easier re-use by other software linked with it.

 The `MARCH` option can be used to indicate another CPU architecture than `native` (for `clang` and `gcc`) or `Host` (for `icx`).